syeehyn/classic_data_structure/README.md

 This repo contains my java implementation of some common algorithms and data structures when I took data structure courses during UCSD.
 It's mainly based on in-class assignments.

-## Term of Use
+## term of use

-This code is shared for study purposes.
+This project is shared for study purposes.

 For whoever want to use the code in homework assignments, please refer the Academic Integrity Rule with your classes.